SravanGunaganti/JavascriptCleancode/javascriptcleancode.md

-// Javascript cleancode practice
+#Javascript cleancode practice

-// 1.Use meaningful and pronounceable variable names
+## 1.Use meaningful and pronounceable variable names

 //Bad: